wormhole-foundation/wormhole/SECURITY.md

 This section will continue iterating on white-hat bootstrap strategies as lessons are learned hacking on Wormhole and from community members.

-It's important to remember this is an iterative process and stay positive.
-If you spend the time to come up with a new test case, but didn't actually find a bug, please send a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with additional positive and negative test cases.
+It's important to remember this is an iterative process and to stay positive.
+If you spend the time coming up with a new test case, but didn't actually find a bug, please send a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) with additional positive and negative test cases.
 This process has shown repeatedly to improve your ability to understand Wormhole, and will increase your odds of finding future bugs.

 ## Guidance to Chain Integrators